-This hall is the oldest room of the Residenz München.
-66 metres long, it is the largest and most lavish Renaissance interior north of the Alps.
-Duke Albrecht V had it built from 1568 to 1571 for his collection of antique sculptures.
-These antiquities gave the room its name "Antiquarium".
+This hall is the oldest room in the Munich Residence.
+With a length of 66 metres, it is the largest and most lavish Renaissance hall north of the Alps.
+Duke Albrecht V had it built from 1568 to 1571 for his collection of antique sculptures, hence the name "Antiquarium".

-The vaults above the windows, and the window jambs, are decorated with 102 views of towns, markets and palaces in what was then the Duchy of Bavaria.
-They are surrounded by grotesques, a type of ornament derived from classical antiquity.
-The busts and other sculptures displayed in the Antiquarium include both original works of classical antiquity and Renaissance copies.
-Some formed part of Duke Albrecht's collection; others were added in the 17th and 18th centuries.
+The lunettes and the window reveals are decorated with 102 views of towns, markets and palaces in what was then the Duchy of Bavaria.
+Some of the busts and other sculptures now displayed on the longitudinal walls are from Duke Albrecht V’s collection, which was however expanded in the 17th and 18th centuries.

 | top |